tinode/tindroid/README.md

 # Demo chat for Android

 Work in progress.
-Somewhat functional:
+What works:

+* Registering new account
-* Loads the list of contacts
+* Loading the list of contacts
-* Sends and receives messages
+* Sending and receiving messages
-* Presence notifications work
+* Presence notifications
-* Message counters work
+* Message counters
-* Indicators for messages received/read (little check marks in messages)
+* Indicators of messages received/read (little check marks in messages)

 Does not work yet:

-* Registering new account
 * Modifying existing account
 * Deleting/muting topics and messages
 * No offline mode